Aeurias/NadeshikoSlimeVR/README.md

 - [ ] Solder D1 Mini with included header pins.
 - [ ] 1x 180K resistor and 2x 1N5817 diodes soldered in the correct orientation on the PCB.
 - - [ ] If using BMI160 modules: Bridge GND>SAO pads on the back of PCB.
-- [ ] Solder on a JST PH 2mm 2-Pin header for battery in correct polarity (optional but recommended).
+- [ ] (Optional but recommended) Solder on a JST PH 2mm 2-Pin header for battery in correct polarity!
 - [ ] Check LiPo's battery JST plug matches the +/- polarity as on the PCB's Header (Fix on the battery plug if not).
 - [ ] Solder on a SK12D07VG 4/5/6mm slide switch.
 - [ ] Then a ZH 1.5mm 5 Pin header for communication with extension tracker (optional or use on ankle trackers for feet extensions).